ParisNeo/QPanda3D/misc/unprocessed_README.md

 I want to thank all the contributers to this little opensource project.
 In chronological order :

-- Thanks to [fraca7](https://github.com/fraca7) for his commit (Change film size according to widget resize)
+- Thanks to !cite_(fraca7) for his commit (Change film size according to widget resize)
-- Many thanks to [nmevenkamp](https://github.com/nmevenkamp) for the valuable updates and bugfixes he apported to this project.
+- Many thanks to !cite_(nmevenkamp) for the valuable updates and bugfixes he apported to this project.

 If other people want to contribute to this project, the're welcome.